developwithpurpose/front-end-developer-exercise/app/README.markdown

 ---------

-For small projects, I always prefer to not depend on any external libraries, as many times a library will add more lines of code than your entire project has.
+For small projects, I always prefer to not depend on any external libraries, as many times a library will add more lines of code than your entire project would be without it.

 The only functions of JS in this submission are to select and deselect the side links, and to retrieve, sort, and display the friends list.